NeuroNexul/next-scheme/README.md

 - **Scalability:** Designed to accommodate growth and expansion of themes and palettes as applications evolve.
 - **Enhanced User Experience:** Facilitates cohesive and visually appealing interfaces for end-users.

-Level up your Next.js applications with 'next-theme', making theme and palette management a breeze.
+Level up your Next.js applications with 'next-scheme', making theme and palette management a breeze.

 ## License